18F/18f.gsa.gov/_press/18F-accomplishments.md

 ### Every Kid in a Park

-In collaboration with the U.S. Department of the Interior, The White House, and other federal agencies, 18F build [a site to help U.S. fourth graders obtain their free pass to national lands and waters](https://everykidinapark.gov) and is [specially designed to be used by kids](https://18f.gsa.gov/2015/09/03/every-kid-in-a-park/).
+In collaboration with the U.S. Department of the Interior, The White House, and other federal agencies, 18F built [a website to help U.S. fourth graders obtain their free pass to national lands and waters](https://everykidinapark.gov).
+The site is [specially designed to be used by kids](https://18f.gsa.gov/2015/09/03/every-kid-in-a-park/) (its primary users).

 ### U.S. Extractive Industries Transparency Initiative (U.S. EITI)